WHAT IS CATHOLIC CHARISMATIC RENEWAL?

 Fr Raniero Cantalamessa, preacher to the Papal household explains that "Catholic theology recognizes the concept of a valid but tied sacrament.
 A sacrament is called tied if the fruit that should accompany it remains bound because of certain blocks that prevent its effectiveness."
 He goes on to say that sacraments are not magical rituals that act mechanically, without the person’s knowledge or response.
 The individual's personal response and faith is needed in order for the grace and power of the sacraments to flow into their life.
 Read more about the theology HERE

 Baptism of Fire.
 The video below contains moving testimonies of Catholics who have experienced Baptism in the Spirit, plus a very clear explanation from a Franciscan priest.
-Other videos on this page describe the history of renewal in the Holy Spirit in the Catholic Church.
+Other videos on this page, and the document on the link below, describe the history of renewal in the Holy Spirit in the Catholic Church.